MRtrix3/mrtrix3/docs/reference/commands/voxel2mesh.rst

 Description
 -----------

 This command utilises the Marching Cubes algorithm to generate a polygonal surface that represents the isocontour(s) of the input image at a particular intensity.
-By default, an appropriate threshold will be determined automatically from the input image, however the intensity value of the isocontour(s) can instead be set manually using the -threhsold option.If the -blocky option is used, then the Marching Cubes algorithm will not be used.
+By default, an appropriate threshold will be determined automatically from the input image, however the intensity value of the isocontour(s) can instead be set manually using the -threhsold option.

+If the -blocky option is used, then the Marching Cubes algorithm will not be used.
 Instead, the input image will be interpreted as a binary mask image, and polygonal surfaces will be generated at the outer faces of the voxel clusters within the mask.

 Options
 -------